+Make this Baker's Potatoes aka Pommes Boulangère recipe as a special side dish to almost any meal.
 Although our family loves a hearty, creamy dish of mashed potatoes, there are times when we want a potato side dish that is a little out of the ordinary.
 That's when this recipe for Baker's Potatoes comes in handy.
-It's fills the same role in a meal, but with additional flavors of onions and cheese.
-It's just a bit more special than mashed potatoes, although both are delicious.
+It fills the same role in a meal, but with additional flavors of onions and cheese.

 Baker's Potatoes originated in France, where they are called pommes boulangère.
 The English name is a literal translation of the French term.
 Their history is an interesting one.
 In days of yore, people didn't always have an oven in their own home.
 They would prepare meals and take them to the local baker, or boulangère, to be cooked.
 Then they would take the cooked dishes away and serve them in their home.